CognitiveModeling/InteractiveClimateMuseum/readme.md

 ##### 1.6.4 Open issues
 - Tab "Language" in the top toolbar (currently hidden) This tab allows switching between languages.
-However, if the language is changed, none of the sliders can be used anymore.
+However, if the language is changed in the tabs "Key Dynamics", none of the sliders can be used anymore.
 In the RenderingCoroutine()'s switch-case, also the relevant sliders' listeners are deactivated incorrectly by the JS function deactivateListeners(elem) defined in Start().
 This happens because the sliders' names have changed (they are not in English anymore) which are requested in the if-statement of each case for deactivating and graying out the nonrelevant sliders.
 	Because the JS function destroys the listeners irrecoverably, all of the sliders can not be used in the following, not even when changing the language back to English again.
 	This could be fixed with rewriting the JS function deactivateListeners(elem) in such a way that the listeners will not be destroyed irrecoverably.

 ################################################################################